Stolen vehicle crashes at Fresno’s Blackstone and El Paso, police say

-FRESNO, California (KGPE) – Three drivers were sent to the hospital with serious injuries after a multi-vehicle crash in Fresno on Monday, according to police.
+FRESNO, California (KSEE) – Three drivers were sent to the hospital with serious injuries after a multi-vehicle crash in Fresno on Monday, according to police.

-Officers described the incident as a serious injury collision and that one of the drivers was driving a stolen vehicle.
+Officers said one of the drivers was driving a stolen vehicle and ran a red light, hitting two other vehicles in the intersection.

-Authorities say southbound Blackstone at El Paso will be closed until around 7 p.m. while crews clear the wreckage.
+One of the victims, a man in his 80s, was taken to the hospital.
+His injuries are described as serious.
+The other two were also taken to the hospital.

+According to police, the woman driving the stolen vehicle is believed to be at fault and will face charges.

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.